PacifiqueBintunimana/assignment_react_form/README.md

     </form>
   );
 }
-In this example:

-formData contains all the values of the form fields.
-The handleChange function updates the specific field that changed by using the name attribute.
-3. Form Validation
-Form validation ensures that the user submits valid data.
-You can implement validation logic in the onChange or onSubmit handlers.
-Validation errors can be stored in state and displayed conditionally.
+Form Validation: Form validation is implemented to ensure that user inputs are correct.
+For example, the email validation can be implemented using a simple regex pattern.

-Example with Simple Validation: jsx
+Example with email validation:

+jsx
 Copy code
-import React, { useState } from 'react';

 function ValidatedForm() {
   const [formData, setFormData] = useState({ email: '' });
   const [errors, setErrors] = useState({});